Hoarder’s ‘junkyard’ defies authorities

 She also confirms that council has been at the property for hard rubbish collection “including recently”.

-The occupant keeps telling residents that he buys the material to re-sell on the internet but Shane says “it’s only junk” and that he’s buying more items than he’s selling.
+The occupant keeps telling residents that he buys the material to re-sell on the internet but Liam says “it’s only junk” and that he’s buying more items than he’s selling.

-It’s believed that the occupant offers to take neighbours’ hard rubbish to the tip but instead takes them home.
+It’s believed that the occupant offers to take people’s hard rubbish to the tip for a price but instead takes them home.

 Another neighbour says the last six to seven years have been the worst.
 The more the neighbours speak to him or try to remedy the situation, the more the occupant hoardes “to get back” at them.

-*Shane has also reached out to Bruce MP Julian Hill and Dandenong MP Gabrielle William’s offices in desperate pleas for help.
+*Shane and some other neighbours has also reached out to Bruce MP Julian Hill and Dandenong MP Gabrielle William’s offices in desperate pleas for help.

 Ms Williams says “hoarding materials” on private property is a matter for Council.